fredins/agda-llvm/src/Formalize/README.md

 `make gen` will generate the corresponding Haskell code to the [gen](../../gen) directory.

 You can also run `cabal repl gen` to interpret the generated code.

+### Status

+We have rules and an implementation for term constructors `Return`, `AppDef`, `Bind`, and the only values we support are variables `Var`.
+Some other constructors such as `Store` and `Fetch` are straight forward to implementation. `Case`, `Update`, and literals `Lit` will require a bit more work.
+Our current goal is to hold off on implementing all the rules, and instead focus on proving propertis about the rules.
+Following are some of the properties we are intrested in.

+- Reachability.
+All heap nodes are reachable from the pointers at the stack.
+  For any heap H : Loc → HeapNode and stack S : Abs → Val, the domain dom(H) ∈ image(S).

+- Inverse Reachability.
+All pointers points to a location that is part of the heap.
+  Thereby, we have no "use after free".

+- No garbage.
+Given reachability, we can prove that there is no garbage left behind, i.e. all the memory is deallocated when the program finishes (empty heap).
+  TODO: make local, doesn't touch the initial heap.

+- Number of reference counts equal to number of actual references.
+  TODO: define "actual references"

+- Precision.
+Nodes are deallocated as soon as the node is no longer need.
+  (Reiking et al. proves this by proving soundness from the syntax-directed linear rules to declaraitve linear syntax rules.)

+Another future goal is to connect the generated code to the compiler pipeline.